-Eastern Europe is the latest traveling fad among history buffs and adventurers, and Black Sea cruises are the perfect way to travel back in time to the old world charm of Russia, Ukraine, Turkey, Bulgaria and Romania.
+Eastern Europe is the latest traveling fad among history buffs and adventurers, and a Black Sea cruise is the perfect way to travel back in time to the old world charm of Russia, Ukraine, Turkey, Bulgaria and Romania.
 You will find rest for your soul in the sunny Crimean Coast, adventurous activities in Istanbul's imperial mosques, and mingle with the greatest artists and writers of all time in Odessa.
-Some of the intriguing ports of call on the Black Sea cruises include:
+Some of the most intriguing ports of call in the Black Sea include:

-Nesebur: Medieval churches and winding cobblestone lanes await you here, dotted with architectural buildings boasting facades of ceramic discs and rosettes, and ceramic ornaments and arches along the cornices.
+Nesebur: Medieval churches and winding cobblestone lanes await you here, dotted with architectural buildings boasting facades of ceramic discs and rosettes.
 Romance has certainly not gone out of style here, with its Balkan churches and flowering gardens.

 Odessa: Pretty pastel buildings, warm waters and sun-bathed beaches beckon visitors here, attracting hundreds of thousands of world travelers, and for good reason.
 The Art Nouveau, ornate French architecture and white stone buildings embedded with seashells give one a feeling of opulance and old world charm.
 It's no wonder this gem is often referred to as the "Pearl of the Black Sea."

-Yalta: This charming seaside resort with a backdrop of mountain peaks is the highlight of Black Sea cruises.
-It was a favorite among Russian czars, with tours available in many of their palaces.
+Yalta: This charming seaside resort with a backdrop of mountain peaks is the highlight of a Black Sea cruise.
+It was a favourite among Russian czars, with tours available in many of their palaces.
 The White Palace in Livadia was the former Romanov vacation home.
 Don't miss the Chekhov House museum and garden while you're here, and take some time to see the Nikitsky Botanical Gardens on a hilltop just outside of Yalta.

 Varna: This romantic riviera town is a shipyard and port, decorated with Baroque architecture and shady promenades.
 It will take you back in time with its seaside gardens and vineyards, but it also has a cosmopolitan feel.
 The oldest gold treasure in the world was discovered here years ago; no wonder this was a playground for Romanian royalty.